Can cats eat avocado?

 - Cats with a known allergy to avocado

-- Cats who are on prescription diet to manage an underlying condition or a food trial.
+- Cats who are on a prescription diet to manage an underlying condition or a food elimination trial.
 Additional foods can have an impact on therapeutic diets

 - Obese cats – Unless recommended by a veterinarian, any treats add extra calories which can be counterproductive in cats who need to lose weight

 - Lactating cats – Avocado has been linked to sterile mastitis in several species of animal, therefore, it is safer to avoid

 - Cats who have previously experienced mild gastrointestinal upset after avocado ingestion

 Only feed the flesh and in small amounts.
 Do not allow cats to eat any other parts of the avocado.

 Discard the skin and seed in the garbage.
 The seed is too large for a cat to swallow, but can cause gastrointestinal obstruction in dogs.